matrix-org/matrix-spec-proposals/proposals/3288-pass_room_type_in_3pid_invite.md

-# MSC3288: Make email invites space aware
+# MSC3288: Add room type to `/_matrix/identity/v2/store-invite` API

 Currently when inviting via 3pid, the Identity Server receives some information about the room, like for example the room name and avatar as well as the inviter name.